Norgestimate

-Norgestimate, sold under the brand names Ortho Tri-Cyclen and Previfem among others, is a progestin medication which is used in birth control pills for women and in menopausal hormone therapy.
+Norgestimate, sold under the brand name Ortho Tri-Cyclen among others, is a progestin medication which is used in birth control pills for women and in menopausal hormone therapy.
 The medication is available in combination with an estrogen and is not available alone.
 It is taken by mouth.

 Side effects of the combination of an estrogen and norgestimate include menstrual irregularities, headaches, nausea, abdominal pain, breast tenderness, mood changes, and others.
 Norgestimate is a progestin, or a synthetic progestogen, and hence is an agonist of the progesterone receptor, the biological target of progestogens like progesterone.
 It has very weak androgenic activity and no other important hormonal activity.
 The medication is a prodrug of norelgestromin and to a lesser extent of levonorgestrel in the body.